stencila/stencila/help/docs/demos/index.md

 <img align="right" width="30%" src="/img/illustrations/demos.svg" />

 Demonstrations of functionality and user experience.
-Start here is you want to get a taste of the capabilities of Stencila.
+Start here for a taste of the capabilities of Stencila.